vlasky/pdf-reader-mcp/memory-bank/progress.md

 - **Error Handling:** Current error handling is basic; more specific error types or details might be needed based on testing.
 - **Performance:** Performance on very large PDF files hasn't been tested.
-- **Inherited Filesystem Tools:** The server still contains the original filesystem tool handlers (`listFiles`, `editFile`, etc.).
-Decide if these should be kept or removed.
-If kept, ensure they don't conflict and documentation reflects their presence.
-(Current README focuses only on PDF tools).
+- **Inherited Filesystem Tools:** Removed.
+The server now focuses exclusively on PDF reading tools.
+Documentation reflects this.